-I am going to be sharing more chats like this in the future because I really want people to know that they are not powerless to type 2 diabetes.
+I am going to be sharing more chats like this in the future because I really want people to know that they are not powerless to type 2 diabetes or pre-diabetes.

-Have you been able to reduce your diabetes meds or get off them completely by following a Whole Food Plant Based Diet?
+Have you been able to reverse pre-diabetes or diabetes, reduce your diabetes meds or get off them completely by following a Whole Food Plant Based Diet?
 Bonus points if you follow our meal plans!
 I would love to know about it in the comments below.

 - 1 package firm tofu, drained, rinsed and pressed (14 oz / 397 g) (instructions below)

 - 1 tablespoon tahini